meetk5/Team-Project1/README.md

 # Team-Project1
 This is our first team project.
-Our team "Data Super Warriors" aims to analyze the impact of Covid on Employment in US.
-Our goal is uncover the employment patterns in various industries, and will also focus on New Jersey in particular.
+Our team "Data Super Warriors" aims to analyze the impact of Covid on Unemployment in US.
+Our goal is uncover the unemployment patterns in various industries, includig New Jersey.